 Keep in mind that according to Federal regulations, the budget is constructed for a single student only.

-Day care for dependent children can be claimed as an expense for each child (see day care expense form).
+Day care for dependent children can be claimed as an expense for each child (see Daycare Expense Form).
 Spouse must be employed or in school full time.
-Budget increase for additional loan funds are subject to bank approval.
-Request a dependent day care expense form from the financial aid office.
+Budget increase for additional loan funds may be subject to credit approval.
+Contact FAO.